mshokrnezhad/iLunarLander/README.md

 ## [SAC](SAC)

-While TD3 has shown great performance in continuous action spaces, Soft Actor-Critic (SAC) introduces further improvements by incorporating entropy maximization into the policy learning process.
-This addition helps SAC achieve more stable and robust performance compared to TD3.
+While TD3 has shown great performance in continuous action spaces, Soft Actor-Critic (SAC) shows great performance by incorporating entropy maximization into the policy learning process.
+This addition helps SAC achieve (a little bit) more stable and robust performance compared to TD3.
 SAC, as described in [this paper](https://arxiv.org/abs/1801.01290), leverages three key networks: the actor, the critics, and the value network, each contributing to its enhanced performance.

 ### Key Differences Between SAC and TD3